Skip to main content

 • Volunteer recruitment

 Organizations may not contract or delegate SFSP responsibilities below the sponsor level.
-This means your organization must oversee SFSP operations and monitor sites in accordance with Title 7, Code of Federal Regulations (7CFR) Part 225.
-For more information regarding the SFSP 7 CFR, Part 225, please visit the Cornell Law School 7 CFR Part 225 - SUMMER FOOD SERVICE PROGRAM External link opens in new window or tab. web page.
+This means your organization must oversee SFSP operations and monitor sites in accordance with Title 7, Code of Federal Regulations (7CFR) Part 225 External link opens in new window or tab. .

 How can my organization become an SFSP sponsor?

-An SFSP program specialist will conduct a brief prescreening questionnaire and will follow-up with an email containing an SFSP Introduction Packet.
+An SFSP Program Specialist will conduct a brief prescreening questionnaire and will follow-up with an email containing an SFSP Introduction Packet.
 The Introduction Packet includes specific program information and a list of essential documents needed to apply to become an SFSP sponsor.
+The timeline to complete this process is dependent on your organization.
+Please plan ahead to ensure your organization has sufficient time to complete the registration process and submit the necessary documents to move forward.

-After the necessary documents have been submitted to the CDE, an SFSP Program Specialist will review each document to ensure that the nonprofit organization is a viable candidate for becoming an SFSP sponsor.
-If all the documents are approved, the Program Specialist will schedule the nonprofit organization to complete the federally-mandated training.
+After the necessary documents have been submitted to the CDE, an SFSP Program Specialist will review each document to ensure that the your organization is a viable candidate for becoming an SFSP sponsor.
+If all the documents are approved, the Program Specialist will provide your organization with instructions on how to register for the federally-mandated training.

-Once the mandatory training has been completed, a designated representative or representatives (from the nonprofit organization) will learn how to operate the Child Nutrition Information and Payment System (CNIPS).
+A designated representative or representatives from your organization will learn how to operate the Child Nutrition Information and Payment System (CNIPS).
 The CNIPS is a user-friendly Web-based management tool that allows both the CDE and SFSP sponsors to manage the program and enables sponsors to submit their meal claims.
 Two essential components of the CNIPS include the development of a management plan and a financial budget.

 During the approval process organizations must: